kaotisk-hund/python-cjdns-peering-tools/README.md

 ### `peer_info_generate.py`
 Script that creates a user and a password in `authorizedPasswords` and generates `peer_info_generated.json` file.

+### `peer_info_generate.sh`
+Script that makes a backup of the running ( default /etc/cjdroute.conf ) configuration, executes `peer_info_generate.py`, pushes the new credentials to your configuration and restart cjdns.

 ### `peer_info_generated.json`
 This is a generated file by `peer_info_generate.py` which contains the peering information for someone to connect to your node.